-This bill proposes significant amendments to the Minnesota Constitution by establishing an Independent Redistricting Commission tasked with adopting congressional and legislative district boundaries following each federal decennial census.
-The commission will consist of members from the two major political parties and independents to ensure balanced representation.
-It mandates the commission to adopt a final redistricting plan by December 31 of the year after the census, conduct public hearings, and file a report detailing public input and adherence to legal requirements.
-The bill also emphasizes the importance of transparency by requiring open meetings, public access to data, and the hiring of nonpartisan staff free from conflicts of interest.
+This bill proposes significant amendments to the Minnesota Constitution, establishing an Independent Redistricting Commission tasked with adopting congressional and legislative district boundaries following each federal decennial census.
+Key provisions include the addition of Article IV, Section 27, which allows the lieutenant governor and secretary of state to vote in case of a tie, and the introduction of Article XV, detailing the commission's formation and responsibilities.
+The commission will consist of members from the two major political parties and independents, ensuring balanced representation.
+It is required to adopt a final redistricting plan by December 31 of the year after the census, with a focus on equal representation for racial, ethnic, and language minorities, while minimizing the division of communities of interest.

 Statutes affected: